nb3110/shark-attack-blasi/README.md

 <br><br>

-## <b>Result:  False!
-Unprovoked attacks have a higher death rate, and its distribution is not clearly impacted by the time of the attack
+## <b>Result:  Unprovoked attacks have a higher death rate, and its distribution is not clearly impacted by the time of the attack , according to this sample